Updated May 31, 2026§ For Pets

 • Transmits location data to handheld every 2-5 seconds

-• Near real-time tracking without relying on cell towers
+• Near real-time tracking without cellular coverage

 • Reliable coverage across remote, rugged terrain